 Help your patients set up to recover at home

-Does your patient/user understand what kind of adaptive and care equipment for rental to help establishing their home care to reduce the chance of infection?
+Does your patient/user understand what kind of adaptive and care equipment is for rental to help establish their home-care to reduce the chance of infection?

 Instead of a makeshift stool to use in their shower, do they know they can get a safe shower stool or commode chair on weekly / monthly rental?

 You can find out more about options to support home recovery here.